The following environment variables can be used to select default

 information into simple client applications, for example.

-PGHOST behaves the same as host connection parameter.
+PGHOST behaves the same as the host connection parameter.

-PGPORT behaves the same as port connection parameter.
+PGPORT behaves the same as the port connection parameter.

-PGDATABASE behaves the same as dbname connection parameter.
+PGDATABASE behaves the same as the dbname connection parameter.

-PGUSER behaves the same as user connection parameter. database.
+PGUSER behaves the same as the user connection parameter.

-PGPASSWORD behaves the same as password connection parameter.
-Use of this environment variable is not recommended for security reasons (some operating systems allow non-root users to see process environment variables via ps); instead consider using the ~/.pgpass file (see Section 30.14).
+PGPASSWORD behaves the same as the password connection parameter.
+Use of this environment variable is not recommended for security reasons, as some operating systems allow non-root users to see process environment variables via ps; instead consider using the ~/.pgpass file (see Section 31.14).

-PGSERVICE behaves the same as service connection parameter.
+PGSERVICE behaves the same as the service connection parameter.

 PGREALM sets the Kerberos realm to use with PostgreSQL, if it is different from the local realm.
 If PGREALM is set, libpq applications will attempt authentication with servers for this realm and use separate ticket files to avoid conflicts with local ticket files.
 This environment variable is only used if Kerberos authentication is selected by the server.

-PGOPTIONS behaves the same as options connection parameter.
+PGOPTIONS behaves the same as the options connection parameter.

-PGSSLMODE behaves the same as sslmode connection parameter.
+PGSSLMODE behaves the same as the sslmode connection parameter.

-PGREQUIRESSL behaves the same as requiressl connection parameter.
+PGREQUIRESSL behaves the same as the requiressl connection parameter.

-PGSSLCERT behaves the same as sslcert connection parameter.
+PGSSLCERT behaves the same as the sslcert connection parameter.

-PGSSLKEY behaves the same as sslkey connection parameter.
+PGSSLKEY behaves the same as the sslkey connection parameter.

-PGSSLROOTCERT behaves the same as sslrootcert connection parameter.
+PGSSLROOTCERT behaves the same as the sslrootcert connection parameter.

-PGSSLCRL behaves the same as sslcrl connection parameter.
+PGSSLCRL behaves the same as the sslcrl connection parameter.

-PGKRBSRVNAME behaves the same as krbsrvname connection parameter.
+PGKRBSRVNAME behaves the same as the krbsrvname connection parameter.

-PGGSSLIB behaves the same as gsslib connection parameter.
+PGGSSLIB behaves the same as the gsslib connection parameter.

-PGCONNECT_TIMEOUT behaves the same as connect_timeout connection parameter.
+PGCONNECT_TIMEOUT behaves the same as the connect_timeout connection parameter.